Cash and Food Stamp Benefits for Low-Income Oregonians

 - Spanish / Español

 There are many programs that help low income Oregonians meet their daily needs.
-This flyer will mention some of the state and federal benefits that are available to low income people.
+The information below explains some of the state and federal benefits that are available to low income people.

 TANF (Temporary Assistance to Needy Families) is cash assistance given to families to pay for rent, utilities and other necessities.